kbmakevin/cencol_w2018/cnet307_006/wk1/notes.md

 	know customer demographics, what they would buy etc

 The Sunk Cost Fallacy.
 The Misconception: You make rational decisions based on the future value of objects, investments and experiences.
-The Truth: Your decisions are tainted by the emotional investments you accumulate, and the more you invest in something the harder it becomes to abandon it.Mar 25, 2011
+The Truth: Your decisions are tainted by the emotional investments you accumulate, and the more you invest in something the harder it becomes to abandon it.

 need to avoid ^ when dealing with projects; e.g. by projected end date only achieved 25% of scope, dont dump billions of $$ more